-Really.
-That’s the golden piece of advice I give to pharma marketers.
+The golden piece of advice I give to any successful pharma digital marketing strategy.
 Don’t go for clicks.
 Go for the words that click.

 It’s all about articulating your brand’s vision through the right choice of words.
 And, when I say words, I do not mean just any words.
-I mean– words that people look up on search engines when they need a piece of information, otherwise known in popular terminology as Keywords.
+I mean– words that people look up on search engines when they need information.
+Also known in popular terminology as Keywords.

-In this post, I’ll give you some insights on how to pick the right keywords for your brand, and how to use them in your content to connect with your target audience and optimize conversions.
+In this post, I’ll give you some insights on how to pick the right keywords for your brand.
+As well as on how to use them in your content to connect with your target audience.
+Further optimizing conversions.

 They’re the sole connecting link between you and your target audience.
-Think of it as like this.
-In real world, if you wish to connect with a health-care professional, you could just look up their contact information, and book an appointment.
+Think of it like this.
+In the real world, if you wish to connect with a healthcare professional, you could just look up their contact information, and book an appointment.

 Those missing magical links are called keywords.

 The reason I believe keyword research is such an important aspect of search engine optimization is that it lets you do a little introspection.
 It helps you understand what your audience wants, where your brand stands, and how your brand can align itself to cater to those interests.

 I know it may sound a little overwhelming right now, but trust me, picking the right keywords is easy.
 With the right tactics and tools, you could be tapping into the minds of thousands of potential visitors.

 Getting the Connection Right: How to Pick the Right Keywords: